 On Jan.
 30, 2020, the World Health Organization (WHO) declared that the outbreak of Coronavirus Disease 2019 (COVID-19) constitutes a Public Health Emergency of International Concern (PHEIC), and, on March 11, 2020, WHO characterized the outbreak of COVID-19 as a pandemic.

-The evolving situation in China and around the globe also highlights the importance of proper guidance and resources to assist in planning domestic and international operations in the months ahead.
+The evolving situation around the globe also highlights the importance of proper guidance and resources to assist in planning domestic and international operations in the months ahead.
 The information below reflects guidance from US government agencies for operating restrictions and precautionary procedures that should be observed for travel to, from, or within each region of the world.

 - U.S. Arrival Restrictions

 - FAA Guidance for Airport Sponsors and Local Authorities